tetris245/tetris245/README.md

 Quick-AccessMenu2.1 by Nemesea - Add-on for Ben987's BondageClub game

-Most recent release is version 1.12.2 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki
+Most recent and final release is version 1.12.2 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki

-## Important notice - Updated on 29/03/23
+## Important notice - Updated on 10/04/2023

-**After more than one year of intense QAM development, there will be only some maintenance for QAM in 2023.
-Version 1.12.00 is one of these maintenance versions.**

-**It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during the year 2022.**

 **ULTRAbc is available, it's the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.

-At some point in the future, I will remove links and files for QAM bookmark and tmloader.
-All QAM users are invited to switch to ULTRAbc**
+**I will no more update QAM.
+All QAM users are invited to switch to ULTRAbc.
+At some point in the future, I will remove links and files for QAM bookmark and tmloader.**

 Link to ULTRAbc repository: https://github.com/tetris245/ULTRAbc/